Book Hotel Now!

 Judging for the Competition

-The Student Poster Competition will be hosted during the poster session on February 22 & 23, 5:30 PM – 7:00 PM CDT .
+The Student Poster Competition will be hosted during poster sessions on April 7 from 5:30 PM – 7:00 PM CDT and April 8 from 5:15 PM – 6:45 PM CDT.
 A panel of judges will be assigned at random to review the student poster presentations.
 Each poster will be assigned a minimum of two (2) judges.
 Competition winners will be selected through a rigorous judging scorecard and rubric.

-All entrants must adhere to the Abstract Submittal & Presentation Guidelines specifically defined for the 2023 Conference.
-Student presenters are expected to explain the purpose, methods, findings, and importance of their work in easily understandable terms and should be able to provide an oral overview (approximately 5 minutes) of their projects.
+All entrants must adhere to the Abstract Submittal & Presentation Guidelines specifically defined for the 2024 Conference.
+Student presenters are expected to be present and explain the purpose, methods, findings, and importance of their work in easily understandable terms and should be able to provide an oral overview (approximately 5 minutes) of their projects.

 The award will acknowledge a recipient in each of four categories: undergraduate, graduate, doctoral, and post-doctoral.
-Awardees will be announced during the closing session.
+Awardees will be announced during the closing session on April 9, 2024.